-- (1) An air operator certificate (AOC) holder shall not operate an aircraft in commercial air transport unless that aircraft- - (a) has an current certificate airworthiness; - (b) is in an airworthy condition; and - (c) meets the applicable airworthiness requirements for the operations the AOC holder intends to carry out, including those related to identification and equipment. - (2) A person shall not operate any specific type of aircraft in commercial air transport until it has completed satisfactory initial certification, which includes the issuance of an AOC listing that type of aircraft. - (3) A person shall not operate additional or replacement aircraft of a type for which it is currently authorised unless that person can show that the aircraft has been approved by the Authority for inclusion in the AOC holder's fleet.
+(1) An air operator certificate holder shall not operate an aircraft in commercial air transport unless that aircraft-

+- (a) has an current certificate of airworthiness; - (b) is in an airworthy condition; and - (c) meets the applicable airworthiness requirements for the operations the air operator certificate holder intends to carry out, including those related to identification and equipment.

+(2) A person shall not operate any specific type of aircraft in commercial air transport until it has completed satisfactory initial certification, which includes the issuance of an air operator certificate listing that type of aircraft.

+(3) A person shall not operate additional or replacement aircraft of a type for which it is currently authorised unless that person can show that the aircraft has been approved by the Authority for inclusion in the air operator certificate holder's fleet.